BillTheBest/m2x-groovy/README.md

 ![Add Framework Support]
 (screenshots/2-add-framework-support.png)

-NOTE: if you didn't find this item in the menu, then chances are you already set the Groovy framework up.
+NOTE: If you can't find this item in the menu, then it is likely that you already setup the Groovy framework.

-2. In the dialog poped up, first tick the checkbox next to `Groovy` on the left, then select the Groovy library in the dropdown menu.
-If nothing is shown in the dropdown menu, you may want to add one first: click on `Create` button and navigate to the `libexec` folder in your Groovy installation path.
+2. In the dialog menu that pops up, first click the checkbox next to `Groovy` on the left, then select the Groovy library in the dropdown menu.
+If nothing is shown in the dropdown menu, you may want to add one first: click the `Create` button and navigate to the `libexec` folder in your Groovy installation path.
 On Mac OS X 10.9, you may refer to the following screenshot:

 ![Navigate Groovy]
 (screenshots/3-navigate-groovy.png)

 3. Click `OK` on all the dialogs to save changes.

-Now you've already setup the Java SDK and Groovy SDK, you are good to run the examples!
+Now that you've setup the Java SDK and Groovy SDK, you are ready to run the examples!

 How to Run Examples in IntelliJ IDEA
 ====================================